School of Arts and Sciences-Newark

-Liberal arts at Rutgers University–Newark includes two undergraduate colleges that operate as one: Newark College of Arts and Sciences (NCAS) and University College-Newark (UC-N).
-Taken together, they form the largest of the seven schools on campus, enrolling more than 60 percent of undergraduates and offering majors in nearly 40 fields.
+The School of Arts and Sciences-Newark at Rutgers University-Newark includes two undergraduate colleges that operate as one: Newark College of Arts and Sciences (NCAS) and University College-Newark (UC-N).
+Together, they form the largest of the six schools on campus, enrolling more than 60 percent of undergraduates and offering majors in nearly 40 fields.

 NCAS serves college students who attend classes during the day, while UC-N is geared toward nontraditional students who work during the day and attend college part time, evenings, or on weekends.

 Anchored by a world-class faculty strongly committed to both teaching and cutting-edge research, state-of-the-art life-science and arts facilities, and students who embody unparalleled diversity, NCAS and UC-N offer an outstanding liberal arts curriculum to undergraduate students in all the schools at Rutgers University-Newark, while providing excellence in preprofessional studies within NCAS and UC-N such as medicine and health, law, and social work.
 Students have the opportunity to participate in two honors options, the Honors College and the Honors Living-Learning Community, as well as several joint and accelerated programs in medicine, law, public health, and the health professions (the latter in conjunction with the School of Health Professions).